 We are collecting more resources specifically for data science students at UD including research and internship opportunities, student funding opportunities, training opportunities, and a campus wide listing of data science related degree programs and courses.

-Stay tuned for more funding opportunities or reach out to DSI Resident and Affiliated Faculty directly to discuss funding for graduate research
+In addition to the funded positions listed below feel free to reach out to DSI Resident and Affiliated Faculty directly to discuss funding for graduate research.

 Internships and other opportunities from Zintellect administered by the Oak Ridge Institute for Science and Education (ORISE)

 Zintellect provides listings of internships, experiential learning opportunities, academic fellowships and scholarships funded by government and private sector organizations.
 These programs are administered by Oak Ridge Associated Universities (ORAU) and the Oak Ridge Institute for Science and Education (ORISE).
 Visitors to the site may view available opportunities by selecting the Opportunity Catalog.